 - Don’t brag.

 Let your accomplishments speak for themselves.
-Your new manager has data and can see your work for themselves.
+Your new management has data and can see your work for themselves.
 Your actions speak much louder.
 And traditionally, it’s the person that brags that ends up underperforming.
 Strong producers don’t have a reason to sell their reputation because it sells itself.